Rethinking Transfer Learning for Medical Image Classification: Experiments

-We systematically compare FTL, TF, LWFT, and our TTL on $3$ MIC tasks covering both 2D and 3D image modalities (\cref{subsec:bimcv,subsec:mitotic,subsec:PE}), and also explore a 2D lung segmentation task (\cref{sec:exp_segmentation}).
-All 2D experiments follow the same basic protocol unless otherwise stated: \textbf{1)} the given dataset is split into $64\%$ training, $16\%$ validation, and $20\%$ test; \textbf{2)} ResNet50 is the default model for all 2D MIC tasks, and ResNet34 for 2D segmentation; \textbf{3)} all 2D images are center-cropped and resized to $224\times224$; \textbf{4)} random cropping and slight random rotation are used for data augmentation during TL; \textbf{5)} the ADAM optimizer is used for all TL methods, with an initial LR $10^{-4}$ and a batch size $64$; The \texttt{ReduceLROnPlateau} scheduler in PyTorch is applied to adaptively adjust the LR: when the validation AURPC stagnates, the LR is decreased by $1/2$.
-Training is stopped when the LR drops below $10^{-7}$; \textbf{6)} the best model is chosen based on the validation AUPRC.
-For the 3D MIC task in \cref{subsec:PE}, we choose ResNeXt3D-101 as the default model, and compare it with PENet which is a handcrafted model in~\cite{Huang2020}.
-Both models are first pretrained on the kinetics-600 dataset~\cite{carreira2018short}, and then finetuned with the same setting as in~\cite{Huang2020}: $0.01$ initial LR for randomly initialized weights and $0.1$ for pretrained weights, SGD (momentum $=0.9$) optimizer, cosine annealing LR scheduler, $100$ epochs of training, and best model selected based on the validation AUROC.
+\textbf{Experiment setup} We systematically compare FTL, TF, LWFT, and our TTL on $3$ MIC tasks covering both 2D and 3D image modalities, and also explore a 2D lung segmentation task.
+For the 3D MIC task, we choose ResNeXt3D-101 as the default model and compare it with PENet which is a handcrafted model in~\citet{Huang2020}.
+Both models are first pretrained on the kinetics-600 dataset~\citep{carreira2018short}, and then finetuned with the same setting as in~\citet{Huang2020}: $0.01$ initial LR for randomly initialized weights and $0.1$ for pretrained weights, SGD (momentum $=0.9$) optimizer, cosine annealing LR scheduler, $100$ epochs of training, and best model selected based on the validation AUROC.
 For experiments involving randomness, we repeat them $3$ times and report the mean and standard deviation.
-Runtime analysis is performed on a system with Intel Core i9-9920X CPU and Quadro RTX 6000 GPU.
-We report AUROC/AUPRC for MIC, and Dice Coefficient/Jaccard Index for segmentation as performance metrics, and Params, MACs, CPU/GPU time as complexity metrics (see discussion below \cref{tab:bimcv_comparision_method} for definitions).
+More detailed experiment setup, ablation studies, and other explorations can be found in supplementary materials.